Enumeration and updates for conjunctive linear algebra queries through expressibility: Free-connex conjunctive queries and

-In this section, we specialize the correspondence of Corollary~\ref{cor:langsum-to-cq} between \conjLang and CQs to \emph{free-connex} CQs~\cite{BaganDG07}.
+First, recall that a query $Q$ is a CQ if it is in prenex normal form:

+where $a_1,\dots, a_n$ are relational, comparison, or equality atoms.
+From now on, unless explicitly stated otherwise, we will assume without loss of generality that a CQ does not have equality atoms.
+Indeed, we can always remove equality atoms from CQ by taking the equivalence classes formed by all equalities in the body and replacing each variable in the body and head of the query with a representative from its class.

+A \cq $Q$ is \emph{acyclic} (also sometimes referred to as $\alpha$-acyclic~\cite{DBLP:journals/jacm/Fagin83}) if it has a \emph{join tree}.
+A join tree for $Q$ is an undirected tree $T$ whose node-set is the set of all atoms (i.e., relational or comparison atoms) occurring in $Q$, that satisfies the \emph{connectedness} property.
+This property requires that for every variable $x$ occurring (free or bound) in $Q$, all the nodes containing $x$ form a connected subtree of $T$.
+Note that we consider comparison atoms as unary.
+Then, a \cq $Q$ like \eqref{eqn:cq} is \emph{free-connex} if it is acyclic and the query $Q'$ obtained by adding the head atom $H(\x)$ to the body of $Q$ is also acyclic.
+The requirement that the query $Q'$ obtained by adding the head atom $H(\x)$ to the body of $Q$ is also acyclic forbids queries like $H(x,y) \gets \exists z.
+A(x,z) \wedge B(z,y)$.
+Indeed: when we adjoin the head to the body we get $\exists z.
+A(x,z) \wedge B(z,y) \wedge H(x,y)$, which is cyclic.
+We will usually refer to free-connex \cqs simply as \fcqs in what follows.

 Free-connex CQs are a subset of acyclic CQs that allow efficient enumeration-based query evaluation: in the Boolean semiring and under data complexity they allow to enumerate the query result $\ssem{Q}{\db}(H)$ of free-connex \cq $Q\colon H(\seq{x}) \gets \varphi$ with \emph{constant delay} after a preprocessing phase that is linear in $\db$.
-In fact, under complexity-theoretic assumptions, the class of \cqs that admits constant delay enumeration after linear time preprocessing is precisely the class of free-connex~\cqs~\cite{BaganDG07}.
+In fact, under complexity-theoretic assumptions, the class of \cqs that admits constant delay enumeration after linear time preprocessing is precisely the class of free-connex~\cqs~\cite{DBLP:conf/csl/BaganDG07}.

-\cristian{This is also repeated several times and it is reviewed in later sections in deep.
-Remove it if we need space.}

-\paragraph{Acyclic and free-connex \cqs} A \cq $Q\colon H(\x) \gets \exists \y. a_1 \wedge \dots \wedge a_n$ is called \emph{acyclic}~\cite{beeriAcyclicity,bernsteinAcyclicity} if it has a \emph{join-tree}, i.e. an undirected tree $T = (V,E)$ with $V$ the set $\{a_1,\dots,a_n\}$ of atoms in the body and where for each variable $z$ occurring in $Q$ the set $\{ a_i \in V \mid z \in vars(a_i)\}$ induces a connected subtree of $T$.
-Note that we consider inequality predicates as unary.
-Furthermore, $Q$ is \emph{free-connex}~\cite{BaganDG07,braultBaronFreeConnex} if it is acyclic and the query $Q'$ obtained by adding the head atom $H(\x)$ to the body of $Q$ is also acyclic.
-The second condition forbids queries like $H(x,y) \gets \exists z.
-A(x,z) \wedge B(z,y)$ since when we adjoin the head to the body we get $\exists z.
-A(x,z) \wedge B(z,y) \wedge H(x,y)$, which is cyclic.
-We will usually refer to free-connex \cqs simply as \fcqs in what follows. \cristian{Remove ``The second condition forbids queries like'' if we need space.}